akhanalcs/blazor-server-auth/README.md

    For eg: Email -> handyman@coolapp, Password -> Password123!

 ## Branch: feature/AddADAuthentication
-This branch build up on `feature/AddUserManagementPages` branch and adds capability to do Authentication using Local Active Directory.
+This branch builds up on `feature/AddUserManagementPages` branch and adds capability to do Authentication using Local Active Directory.

 This answer explains what I'm doing here: https://stackoverflow.com/a/74734478/8644294